-Hence, to simplify here is stating all basic information about MBA program that every learner should know.
+Hence, to simplify here is stating all basic information about the MBA program that every learner should know.

 History of the MBA

-The first mention of MBA course dates back to the 1900s and was first conducted in the first graduate school of management, the Tuck School of Business at Dartmouth College.
+The first mention of the MBA course dates back to the 1900s and was first conducted in the first graduate school of management, the Tuck School of Business at Dartmouth College.
 The course was then called Master of Commercial Science Degree and was later renamed to Master of Business Administration.
-The next college to introduce MBA was Harvard Graduate School of Business Administration in 1908, when they registered 80 students for their first batch of MBA course.
+The next college to introduce MBA was Harvard Graduate School of Business Administration in 1908, when they registered 80 students for their first batch of MBA courses.

 Origin of the MBA in India

-The Faculty of Management Studies of University of Delhi prepared the first MBA syllabus for any Indian college in the year 1968.
+The Faculty of Management Studies of the University of Delhi prepared the first MBA syllabus for any Indian college in the year 1968.